IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

 20. Update the conversational search **custom service** settings based on your requirements.

-    Note: the **Settings** page is divided into two sections in the following images to enhance the visibility of the screen captures.
+    **Note**: the **Settings** page is divided into two sections in the following images to enhance the visibility of the screen captures.
 Learn more about these settings <a href="https://cloud.ibm.com/docs/watson-assistant/watson-assistant?topic=watson-assistant-conversational-search#tuning-the-generated-response-length-in-conversational-search" target="_blank">here</a>.

     The following settings are proven to work well.
 You can experiment with these settings to see how they affect queries for your client's pilot.